languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  can use two methods:

  1. Double-click LanguageTool-###VERSION###.oxt.
 If you
-  have OpenOffice.org 3.0 beta integrated into the environment, the extension should start installing.
+  have OpenOffice.org 3.0 integrated into the environment, the extension should start installing.
 Follow the on-screen instructions.

- 2. If the above method doesn't work, in OpenOffice.org, call Tools -> Extension Manager -> Add... and browse for the LanguageTool-###VERSION###.oxt file.
+ 2. If the above method doesn't work call Tools -> Extension Manager -> Add... in OpenOffice.org and browse for the LanguageTool-###VERSION###.oxt file.

   Close and restart OpenOffice.org Writer.
 Type text with an error, e.g. "This is an test."
-(Make sure the text is set to English.)
+(Make sure the text language is set to English.)
   You should see a blue underline under the word "an".
-Opening the context menu with the right mouse button offers you a description of the error and a possible correction.
+Opening the context menu with the right mouse button offers you a description of the error and, if possible, a correction.

   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu which you might need to use if on-the-fly checking doesn't properly work.

- -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a new directory and call: java -jar LanguageToolGUI.jar
+ -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a new directory and double click on the LanguageToolGUI.jar file or call java -jar LanguageToolGUI.jar

  -To check plain text files from the command line: